 It is recommended that veterinary prescription flea control preparations are used regularly to control fleas.
 These products are very safe for your dog and highly affective at stopping fleas.
 Many products are available including spot on type preparations or tasty tablets.
 These same preparations can also be used to control other parasites such as, ticks, mange mites and lice and round worms.

 Please ask us about this and we can recommend the best prevention for your dog.
-We also have regular offers and free products and our Pet Health Club so we can give you the best products at the best prices.
+We recommend our Pet Health Club so we can give you the safest and most effective products at the best prices.

 It is important to regularly worm your dog for the health of your dog and also for your own health as some worms can be transmitted from dogs to people.

 There are several types of worms that need to be treated.
 These are round worms (photo below), tapeworms and lung worms.
-Adult dogs should be wormed at least 4 times a year.
-Working dogs, hunting dogs, multi-dog households or dogs that eat raw meat have higher exposure to worms so should be wormed every 1-2 months.
-Puppies should be wormed every 4-6 weeks until they are 6 months of age then change to the adult worming interval.
+We recommend that adult dogs should be wormed once a month with a specific wormer to prevent these worms harming our dogs and their owners.
+Working dogs, hunting dogs, multi-dog households or dogs that eat raw meat have the highest exposure to worms.
+Puppies should alo be wormed every month.

 There are many different worming preparations available ranging from chewy palatable tablets and spot on type preparations all treating different worms for different intervals.
 Our vets and nurses are here to advise which is the most appropriate for your pet.
-We have regular offers on free products and our Pet Health Club to give you the best treatment.
+We recommend our Pet Health Club to give you the best treatment plans for worm prevention.

 Dogs can be castrated as early as 6 months of age.
 Castrating dogs can prevent unwanted behaviours that can be caused by testosterone such as escaping and wandering and destructive and aggressive behaviours due to frustration.
 It has significant health benefit as it prevents testicular cancer, significantly reduces the incidence of prostate disease prevents perineal hernias and anal cancer.
 This photo is of an anal cancer called anal adenoma.
 This condition is preventable by castration.

-Bitches can be spayed before their first season or 3 months after it.
-Spaying involves removal of the ovaries and the uterus.
-If dogs are spayed at this time it significantly reduces the risk of them getting mammary cancer as they get older.
-If they are not spayed, as they get older and have more and more seasons their risk of mammary cancer increases massively.
+Bitches can be speyed before their first season or 3 months after it.
+Traditional speying involves removal of the ovaries and the uterus.
+If dogs are speyed at this time it significantly reduces the risk of them getting mammary cancer as they get older.
+If they are not speyed, as they get older and have more and more seasons their risk of mammary cancer increases massively.
 Mammary cancer is a challenge to treat and can be life threatening and involves multiple surgeries to manage it.
 Preventing it is far better.

-Spaying also eliminates the risk of pyometra which is a serious infection of the uterus which is life threatening if not treated promptly.
-Spaying also stops false pregnancies, unwanted pregnancies and the mess and disruption of seasons.
+Speying also eliminates the risk of pyometra which is a serious infection of the uterus which is life threatening if not treated promptly.
+Speying also stops false pregnancies, unwanted pregnancies and the mess and disruption of seasons.

-The disadvantage of spaying is that your dog may have a tendency to gain more weight but this can be controlled by careful feeding and exercise.
-Occasionally some spayed dogs can develop urinary incontinence where they leak a little urine on their beds.
+The disadvantage of speying is that your dog may have a tendency to gain more weight but this can be controlled by careful feeding and exercise.
+Occasionally some speyed dogs can develop urinary incontinence where they leak a little urine on their beds.
 If this happens it can be easily managed by medication.

 The schemes aim to reduce the incidence of hip and elbow dysplasia in dogs, which lead to osteoarthritis.
 Both have a strong hereditary component and although environmental factors can also have an influence it is advisable to breed from unaffected dogs.
 Each hip is scored out of 53 to give a total maximum score of 106 and breeders should aim for a score below the Breed Median.
 Elbows are scored from 0-3 and a score of 0 is preferable for breeding.